Eligibility Requirements for Silicon Valley Impact Cash Grants

-Community Impact Cash Grants support the unmet needs of people in communities where Cisco has a presence and a strong volunteer program.
-Before applying, invited nonprofits can determine their organization’s eligibility by reviewing the requirements below and Grant Giving Policies.
+Silicon Valley Impact Cash Grants support the unmet needs of people in communities surrounding Cisco's corporate headquarters in San Jose, California.
+Before applying, interested nonprofits can determine their organization’s eligibility by reviewing the requirements below and Grant Giving Policies.

 - Organizations within the United States (U.S.) must be recognized by the Internal Revenue Service (IRS) as tax-exempt under Internal Revenue Code Section 501(c)(3) and classified by the IRS as a public charity.

 - Organizations to be funded must serve an audience greater than 50 percent economically underserved relative to the average standards of the target geography.